-- Flea bite dermatitis, a specific allergy to flea saliva.
+- Flea bite dermatitis is a specific allergy to flea saliva.
 This can lead to intense itching and scratching that leaves your pet’s skin vulnerable to infection.

 - Tapeworms.
 Tapeworms start out inside the flea and then grow inside your pet, resulting in an itchy butt and weight loss.

-- Anemia, which is caused by low blood cell counts.
+- Anemia, which low blood cell counts cause.
 The decrease in blood cell counts can be the result of fleas feeding too much on dogs and cats (primarily puppies and kittens).

 Keep in mind that fleas can be harmful to humans, too.
 In fact, humans can be infected with certain diseases that are carried by fleas, including the bubonic plague and cat scratch fever.

 To keep on top of fleas, you have to be proactive.
 Here are some prevention tips to consider: